chrisjrn/ubiquitous-tribble/psf-new-code-of-conduct.md

 Examples of unacceptable behavior by participants include:

- * Harassment of conference participants in any form
+ * Harassment of any participants in any form
  * Deliberate intimidation, stalking, or following
- * Behaviour that incites harassment of others, including in online spaces
  * Logging or taking screenshots of online activity for harassment purposes
  * Publishing others' private information, such as a physical or electronic address, without explicit permission
  * Violent threats or language directed against another person
- * Incitement of violence towards any individual, including encouraging a person to commit suicide or to engage in self-harm
+ * Incitement of violence or harassment towards any individual, including encouraging a person to commit suicide or to engage in self-harm
  * Creating additional online accounts in order to harass another person or circumvent a ban
  * Sexual language and imagery in online communities or in any conference venue, including talks
  * Insults, put downs, or jokes that are based upon stereotypes, that are exclusionary, or that hold others up for ridicule